Why Create CHAOSS?

 What are CHAOSS Goals?

-The project aims to:
+The project goals are to:

 Produce integrated open source software for analyzing software community development

-Build reproducible project health reports/containers
+Build reproducible project health reports

 Who are we?